nyusternie/fapp-docs/src/content/docs/guides/become-a-fan.md

 ---
 title: How-to Become a Fan
-description: A guide in my new Starlight docs site.
+description: Join the Fan Club of ANY mini app to support your favorite builders.
 ---

-Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.
-Writing a good guide requires thinking about what your users are trying to do.
+Joining a __Fapp Fan Club (FFC)__ is a great way to support your favorite builders.
+50% of the sponsorship funds are allocated directly to the builder.
+The remaining 50% is allocated towards the [Reward Pools](/reference/reward-pools) and platform administration.

 ## Further reading